 Vessel operating expenses.
-Vessel operating expenses were \$42.00 million in 2023 compared to \$37.67 million in 2022.
-In 2023, we operated an average of 18.25 vessels, compared to an average of 17.12 vessels in 2022.
-Further, daily vessel operating expenses per vessel amounted to \$6,304 per day in 2023 versus \$6,029 per day in 2022, an increase of 4.6% mainly due to the increase in crewing costs and inflationary increases, resulting in higher prices being paid for all the categories of vessel supplies.
+Vessel operating expenses were \$46.7 million in 2024 compared to \$42.0 million in 2023.
+In 2024, we operated an average of 21.73 vessels, compared to an average of 18.25 vessels in 2023.
+Further, daily vessel operating expenses per vessel amounted to \$5,886 per day in 2024 versus \$6,304 per day in 2023, a decrease of 6.6% mainly due to the significantly lower daily operating costs of the seven newbuilding vessels delivered to the Company gradually within the past twenty months.

 Related party management fees.
 These are part of the fees we pay to Eurobulk under our Master Management Agreement.
+During 2024, Eurobulk charged us 810 Euros per day per vessel, totaling \$7.07 million for the year, or \$891 per day per vessel.
 During 2023, Eurobulk charged us 775 Euros per day per vessel totaling \$5.72 million for the year, or \$859 per day per vessel.
-During 2022, Eurobulk charged us 720 Euros per day per vessel totaling \$4.92 million for the year, or \$787 per day per vessel.
 The increase in related party management fees is attributable to the increased average number of vessels in our fleet and the increase in daily vessel management fee due to inflation.

 General and administrative expenses.
 These expenses include the fixed portion of our management fees, incentive awards, legal and auditing fees, directors' and officers' liability insurance and other miscellaneous corporate expenses.
-In 2023, we had a total of \$4.74 million of general and administrative expenses as compared to \$4.57 million in 2022.
-The increase of \$0.17 million in 2023 is mainly due to the increased cost of our stock incentive plan.
+In 2024, we had a total of \$5.94 million of general and administrative expenses as compared to \$4.74 million in 2023.
+The increase of \$1.20 million in 2024 is mainly due to the increased cost of our stock incentive plan and increased professional fees during 2024.

 Dry-docking expenses.
 These are expenses we pay for our vessels to complete a drydocking as part of an intermediate or special survey or, in some cases, an in-water survey in lieu of a drydocking.
+In 2024, six vessels passed their special survey with drydock and three vessels passed their intermediate survey in water for a total cost of \$10.54 million.
 In 2023, two vessels passed their special survey with drydock, one vessel passed its intermediate survey in water and another one entered into drydock for its special survey, which was completed within January 2024 for a total cost of \$3.37 million.
-In 2022, three vessels completed their intermediate survey in water, while five vessels passed their special survey with drydock for a total cost of \$9.51 million.

 Vessel depreciation.
-Vessel depreciation for 2023 was \$22.84 million, compared to \$18.52 million for 2022.
-The increased amount in 2023 is due to the increased average number of vessels operating in 2023 as compared to the same period of 2022, and the fact that the two new vessels acquired at the end of May and June 2022 and the new-building vessels delivered in April and July 2023 have a higher average daily depreciation charge as a result of their higher acquisition price compared to the remaining vessels.
+Vessel depreciation for 2024 was \$26.37 million, compared to \$22.84 million for 2023.
+The increased amount in 2024 is due to the increased average number of vessels operating in 2024 as compared to the same period of 2023, and the fact that the newbuilding vessels delivered in 2024 have a higher average daily depreciation charge as a result of their higher acquisition price compared to the remaining vessels.

 Net gain on sale of vessel.
-The results of the Company for 2023 include a \$5.2 million gain on sale of M/V "Akinada Bridge" that was completed in January 2023.
-In 2022, we had no vessel sales.
+In 2024, we recorded a \$5.69 million gain on the sale of M/V "Astoria" that was completed in June 2024.
+The results of the Company for 2023 include a \$5.16 million gain on sale of M/V "Akinada Bridge" that was completed in January 2023.

 Impairment loss.
 For the twelve months of 2023, the Company recorded an impairment charge of \$13.83 million.
 The impairment was booked to reduce the carrying amount of a containership (M/V "Jonathan P") to its estimated market value, since based on the Company's impairment test results as of September 30, 2023 it was determined that its carrying amount was not recoverable.
+There was no impairment charge recorded in 2024.